 Only two names — it’s a good sign.
 More people are attending, so every person gets fewer names to read, for reasons of time.
 Four years ago we had four names per participant, and before that — even more.

-Despite its eight twelve-hour runs so far, the Return of the Names has barely reached the middle of the list of victims (most surnames this year began with K, L, and M).
-After honoring the people on this main list, many participants add the names of their own family members, who also perished in the 1930s.
-Their voices would often break as they spoke.
+Despite its eight twelve-hour runs so far, the Return of the Names has barely reached the middle of the list of victims.
+Most surnames this year began with K, L, and M. After honoring the people on this main list, most participants add the names of their own family members, who also perished in the 1930s.
+Their voices would often break in the process.

 This remains my biggest impression from the ceremony — the number of people who cried.
 Like most others, I knew the extent of the Terror — intellectually.
 But witnessing the rawness of emotions of those still in mourning is very, very different than seeing those numbers in print.
 I knew the wound exists; I don’t think I realized to what extent it still bleeds.
 That’s when I registered that what had looked primarily like an honoring process on those live feeds all these years — a performance of sorts — is actually a real, full-fledged grieving ceremony.